Kazakh leader stages snap vote to emerge from predecessor's shadow | Politics

 Another Almaty voter, a 35-year-old manager who only gave his first name, Serik, said he voted against all candidates. "...I think the powers that be must realise they have given us no real choice," he said.

+Police detained a few dozen people who staged small-scale protests against the vote in Almaty, calling it illegal, according to opposition groups and local media.
+Police said some were soon released, while others faced misdemeanour charges.
+By the time polling stations closed across Kazakhstan at 21:00 local time, 69.4% of voters had cast their ballots, the Central Election Commission said.

-Almost 39% of voters cast their ballots by noon.
-Exit poll data will be published hours after polls close at 8 p.m.
-(1400 GMT) and preliminary results of the vote are expected on Monday.
+Data from several exit polls will be published after midnight (1800 GMT) and preliminary results of the vote are expected on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)